Docsv0.6.27

 How do I cite Sipsa in a paper?

-title = {UltraCompress: SHA-256 verifiable lossless 5-bit transformer compression},
+title = {UltraCompress: SHA-256 verifiable, reproducible near-lossless 5-bit transformer compression},

 year = {2026},